laravel/docs/precognition.md

 })->middleware(HandlePrecognitiveRequests::class);
 ```

-When a precognitive request hits this route all middleware will run, the form request will be resolved, and execution will stop after validation, regardless of if the validation passed or failed.
+When a precognitive request hits this route all middleware will run, the form request (or any other route dependencies) will be resolved and the Form Request's validation will run.
+After validation, regardless of if the validation passed or failed, the controller will not be executed.

 <a name="handling-precognitive-requests"></a>
 ### Handling Precognitive Requests